 Which Drinks to Sip and Skip While Fasting

-Fasting can take many forms and serve many purposes, from showing respect during periods of religious observance to preparing your body for a medical procedure.
-Methods of fasting vary as well, with some encouraging the consumption of nourishing fluids like juices, smoothies, and broths, and others allowing water exclusively.
+Fasting can take many forms and serve many purposes, like being a component of religious observance and preparing your body for a medical procedure.
+Methods of fasting vary as well, with some encouraging you to consume nourishing fluids like juices, smoothies, and broths, and others exclusively allowing water.

 Intermittent Fasting vs. Liquid Diets

-Liquid diets, while not exactly fasting, are another way people choose to limit their food consumption.
+Then there are full liquid diets, which while not exactly fasting, are another way people choose to limit their food consumption.
+And — spoiler alert — they’re typically neither healthy nor sustainable.

 Liquids to Drink While Fasting